rust-lang/reference/src/items/external-blocks.md

 this to satisfy the linking requirements of extern blocks elsewhere in your code (including upstream crates) instead of adding the attribute to each extern block.

+#### Linking modifiers: `whole-archive`

+This modifier is only compatible with the `static` linking kind.
+Using any other kind will result in a compiler error.

+`+whole-archive` means that the static library is linked as a whole archive without throwing any object files away.

+More implementation details about this modifier can be found in [documentation for rustc].

 ### The `link_name` attribute